DaleOrders/AWS-Study-Notes/README.md

   - Availability zones the load balancer will use (1, and 1 only, subnet in 2 or more availability zones)
   - Whether the Load Balancer should be internet facing or internal

- Nodes are placed in the subnet, and DNS used to route to the node.
+ Load Balancers are called nodes and are placed in the subnet, and DNS used to route to the node of public instances.
 Node can scale up or down, additional nodes can be provisioned in the event of failure.

  Architectually, the load balancers abstract each of the surrounding infrastructure so that they can scale independently (loosly coupled).
+For example the web tier (composed of two subnets) can scale independently of the web tier (also composed of two subnets).
+This is represeneted by the orange outline.
  ![image](https://user-images.githubusercontent.com/52617475/146166437-8ffd6799-9be0-4cf9-974a-5950bbaaf84b.png)